falkenber9/c-mnalib/README.md

 ## Library Overview

 ### Supported Devices
-* Sierra Wireless MC7455 (via AT commands) with GOBI drivers from the manufacturer.
-* Sierra Wireless MC7565 (via AT commands) with GOBI drivers from the manufacturer.
+* Sierra Wireless (via AT commands) with GOBI drivers from the manufacturer.
+    * mc7455/em7455
+    * em7565

 ### Dependencies
 This is based on Archlinux packages.
 Other distributions may slightly differ.

-#### Library:
+For the library:

 * base-devel
     * cmake